What is it?

-Food Allergy Canada’s annual Allergy-Friendly Food Drive™ is here!
+Host an Allergy-Friendly Food Drive™!
 With this food drive, schools, organizations, and individuals across Canada are collecting allergy-friendly food in an effort to educate and raise awareness about food allergies and anaphylaxis.
 All food collected can be donated to local food banks, seniors centres, community centres, and other charitable organizations accepting food donations.

 Why does it matter?